milenacuao/Credit_Risk_Classification_challenge/README.md

 Creation of Label Sets and Feature DataFrame: Extract the target variable (loan status) and relevant features (such as loan size, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, and total debt) from the provided dataset.
 Construct a DataFrame for the features and a corresponding label set for the target variable.

-Data Splitting:ivide the dataset into training and testing subsets using the train_test_split method.
+Data Splitting:Divide the dataset into training and testing subsets using the train_test_split method.
 This ensures that the model can be trained on one portion of the data and evaluated on a separate, unseen portion to assess its generalizability.

 Model Development:Develop a logistic regression model as the initial approach.
 Model Training:it the logistic regression model to the training data.
 Prediction Generation:se the fitted model to make predictions on the testing dataset.
 This involves applying the model to the testing feature data to predict the loan status labels Model Evaluation: Evaluate the performance of the model using several metrics: Accuracy Score,Confusion Matrix,Classification Report.